PHP is one of the most popular programming languages in the world. It is used in many computer science courses and...

-- A significant amount of developers is using Symfony actively, its community is one of the biggest in the market.
+- A significant amount of developers are using Symfony actively.
+Its community is one of the biggest in the market.

-- Well-known platforms like Drupal, Magento and eZ Publish using Symfony, so it is a good recommendation for this framework.
+- Well-known platforms like Drupal, Magento, and eZ Publish use Symfony, so it is a good recommendation for this framework.

-- Symfony is regularly updating to keep it up-to-date with web developers’ needs.
+- Symfony is regularly updated to keep it up-to-date with web developers’ needs.

-- At the begging, you could find harder to learn Symfony than the other PHP framework.
+- In the begging, you could find it harder to learn Symfony than the other PHP framework.

-- It relies on other technologies and that is why some applications could load slower – there is a lack of origin elements.
+- It relies on other technologies so that some applications could load slower – there is a lack of origin elements.

-- Because of the need to prebuilt code for multiple uses, it requirements more time for testing and, as a result, a development process is slower.
+- Because of the need to prebuilt code for multiple uses, it requires more time for testing, and, as a result, the development process is slower.

-When Laravel is better from Symfony (and the other way ground)?
+When is Laravel better than Symfony (and the other way ground)?

-Laravel seems to be perfect for the projects when you need to develop your app quickly and you do not want to spend so much money.
-When you decide to download Laravel you will get a bunch of ready to use implementations that make the work easier.
-But on the other hand, not every solution will occur useful for you and you might have never used it.
+Laravel seems to be perfect for projects when you need to develop your app quickly, and you do not want to spend so much money.
+When you decide to download Laravel, you will get many ready-to-use implementations that make the work easier.
+But on the other hand, not every solution will occur useful for you, and you might have never used it.

 When it goes for the authorization with this framework is extremely easy – you should only configure a database and models during migration.

 Magic methods are the greatest advantage of Laravel – you can avoid too complicated and too long code.
-It saving your time, money and mental health of your web developer.
+It is saving the time, money, and mental health of your web developer.

 Symfony is an answer for long-term, complex projects.
-It requires from you higher financial outlays, but it returns the favor when you will want to personalize your app.
-New versions of Symfony – for example, Symfony 4 provides you with only the most necessary things and allows you to add only those elements which you will truly demand.
-This framework consists of bundles – you are able to make profound changes at the level of bundle, and as a result, you have not to change the whole project.
+It requires you higher financial outlays, but it returns the favor when you want to personalize your app.
+New versions of Symfony – for example, Symfony 4 provides you with only the most necessary things and allows you to add only those elements you will truly demand.
+This framework consists of bundles – you can make profound changes at the level of the bundle, and as a result, you do have not to change the whole project.

-Symfony has the potential to be quicker than other frameworks – its speed depends on the velocity of individual elements, so a good selection might be helpful.
+Symfony can be quicker than other frameworks – its speed depends on the velocity of individual elements, so a good selection might be helpful.